 Lack of Awareness is the Cause of Many Livestock-Related Accidents

 According to Edward Smith, an attorney based in Sacramento, California, with over thirty years of experience handling livestock-related accidents, there’s a simple explanation for these crashes.
 His firm maintains the website livestockaccident.com and blames a basic lack of awareness as a common mistake drivers make before leaving the house for a day in the country.
 Many fail to realize that a number of counties in California and other states are “open range” – which means either no or minimal fencing is required of cattle owners.
 Smith suggests that, when traveling in those areas, drivers need to exercise additional care, particularly if driving at night.

 In the event a cow ambles into your path on a lonesome highway, causing you to hit it or to crash your car – as with any accident – take care of the people riding in your vehicle first.
 Then call the police and report the accident.
 If you have a camera or a cellphone, take plenty of pictures of the scene.
 Local law enforcement may not check on any fencing or breaks in the fence itself – and ranchers can be quick to make necessary repairs after an accident to avoid liability.
 So your pictures may prove to be your defense if you end up in a legal stalemate.

 Be sure to contact your auto insurance company as soon as possible.
 Provide them with the pictures you took at the scene to help point the finger or liability in the proper direction.
 In the end, if you find yourself needing a lawyer, your insurer will typically go to bat for you.
 Just hope they have someone with experience in handling livestock accidents.

 Don’t assume this type of accident will never happen to you.
-If you currently don’t have comprehensive car insurance on your policy, why not get a free car insurance quote from Freeway Insurance and add the extra protection today?
+If you currently don’t have comprehensive car insurance on your policy, get a free car insurance quote from Freeway Insurance.
+Call today at (800) 777-5620.